Misachu10032/Home-Karaoke/README.md

 # Home Karaoke
 Welcome to my personal project.
 This is a web-based karaoke player that allows users to browse songs, remove vocals, and sing along.

+This project does not contain any songs.
+You have to add them(.mp4 files) to this project.
 # Demo

 ## Table of Contents